tramlinehq/docs/docs/checks-and-balances.md

 ---
+id: checks-and-balances
+title: 💰 Checks & Balances
+sidebar_label: 💰 Checks & Balances
-sidebar_position: 6
+sidebar_position: 5
 ---

-# 💰 Checks & Balances

 Tramline has a variety of important checks that help ensure that minimum-to-no human errors are made during a release.
 This isn't just a list of [automations](/automations) that you get or you can enable, but a set of fundamental constraints enforced by the system.